project-themistoklis/World-Server/README.md

 * git clone
 * npm install
 * cd pyserver npm install
-* copy .env to .env.local to both ./ and ./pyserver and fill the variables
+* copy .env.default to .env to both ./ and ./pyserver and fill the variables
 * npm start